DreamCollege.ai launches AI platform to guide students through the college admissions process

 The product was unveiled at the 2025 ASU+GSV Summit and is designed to automate key parts of the application journey, including essay review, extracurricular planning, and school selection.

-Founded by Julia Liang, a Cornell MBA and former executive at Amazon and McKinsey, DreamCollege.ai positions itself as an alternative to private college counselors.
+Founded by Julia Liang, DreamCollege.ai positions itself as an alternative to private college counselors.
 The platform is built around Agentic AI, a multi-agent system that provides personalized guidance based on a student’s academic strengths and long-term goals.

 Agentic AI designed to replicate key functions of a counselor

 The platform offers more than a dozen interactive tools that work in tandem to simulate the experience of working with a traditional college counselor.
-Students receive help creating timelines, writing application essays, selecting majors, and identifying best-fit institutions.
+Students receive help creating personal positioning statements, writing application essays, selecting majors, and identifying best-fit institutions.

 Liang explains that the technology was built to meet the needs of students who often lack access to one-on-one advising due to resource limitations in public schools.